cartoon-battle/cartoon-battle.github.io/arena.md

 ## Except for the Maxing Out strategy, who should I skip in arena?

- * *Consuela* — it’s used by players spending money on the game.
+ * *Consuela*, *Zapp*, etc — they’re used by players spending money on the game.
 There is a chance their deck is stuffed with maxed legendaries and precombos.
 You will lose miserably
  * Try to avoid *Stans*, *Frys* and *Hanks*.
 They’re unlocked at the highest arena levels, there is a high possibility that their owner’s decks are mature and too strong for you, even with the AI’s naive style of play